 I added another helper called Ghostscript to unpackage large PDFs in singular PNG images as input.
 I was proud to see my program work, and it felt as if I had outsmarted my job.
 Now, the piles of paper have disappeared, and they made more space in the office by removing the massive metal filing cabinets that used to stand around the room.

+While finding and utilizing new information from complex OCR resources online was initially daunting, with persistent practice and the application of my creative side, I . .. [active summary of what you did ].
 To me, creativity means using all my resources to overcome obstacles I encounter.
 These experiences introduced me to a new resource, computer programming.

 Ethan’s Edit: Two summers ago, I interned at Dumpling Depot, a local restaurant where I found new and innovative ways to solve problems in their back office.